opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 For lip synching it is possible to import into the xsheet TLS (i.e. Toonz Lip Sync) files exported from Magpie, a professional lip-sync and animation timing tool.

-While Magpie takes care of the audio file analysis and phoneme recognition, the import into Toonz allows you to assign a frame from an animation level to each phoneme, and automatically expose the result in an xsheet column; another column displaying the speech text as recognized in Magpie is created for reference.
+While Magpie takes care of the audio file analysis and phoneme recognition, the import into OpenToonz allows you to assign a frame from an animation level to each phoneme, and automatically expose the result in an xsheet column; another column displaying the speech text as recognized in Magpie is created for reference.

-.. tip:: **To export the Toonz lip sync file in Magpie:**
+.. tip:: **To export the OpenToonz lip sync file in Magpie:**

-    1. Copy the file ``export-toonz.lua``  available in ``Toonz 7.0  stuff\config``  folder into the ``C:\Program Files\Third Wish Software & Animation\Magpie Pro\Scripts\Export``  folder.
+    1. Copy the file ``export-toonz.lua``  available in ``OpenToonz 1.x stuff\config``  folder into the ``C:\Program Files\Third Wish Software & Animation\Magpie Pro\Scripts\Export``  folder.

     2. In Magpie choose File > Export and choose Toonz among the 2D software list to export the TLS file.